dso6060/jdp/README.md

 ## Status

-- **Version 0.9.0** - Latest stable release with enhanced content extraction and error handling
+- **Version 0.9.0** - Latest stable release with better lookup and improved RegEx filters for better popup content display
 - **Development version** - Not published to Chrome Web Store
 - **Open Source** - Available for reference and contributions